 The Shoolman Graduate School of Jewish Education prepares professionals to transform and elevate Jewish educational settings for 21st century learners.

 Students may pursue either a Master of Jewish Education or a joint MJEd and Master of Arts in Jewish Studies, as well as a number of professional certificates in Jewish education.
-Every program can be completed entirely online via our award-winning distance-learning courses.
+Almost every program can be completed entirely online (except for the dual degree program with Jewish Studies) via our award-winning distance-learning courses.

 The Shoolman School, in association with Combined Jewish Philanthropies, provides professional-development services for the Jewish community and further afield in the areas of special education, congregational education, early-childhood education and experiential education.